marthag0311/Projects/Data Engineer Projects/SQL Customer Data Warehouse - Kimball Architecture/README.md

-# Data Warehouse and Analytics Project
+# Customer Data Warehouse and Analytics Project

-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project demonstrates the design and developement of a SQL-based customer data warehouse and analytics solution, from centralizing and structuring business data to analyzing customer churn patterns.

 ## Project Overview